-Average Annual Percent
+ercent

-Rate of Total Return 6.94%
+6.94%

-Mineral Interest Receipts 2.65%
+2.65%

-Expense Rate (0.33)% (1)
+(0.33)% (1)

-Inflation Rate (2.33)%
+(2.33)%

-Distribution Rate (4.64)%
+(4.64)%

-Net Real Return 2 29%
+2.29%

 - (1) The expense rate as shown is a 10-year annualized average and includes all PUF Investment and PUF Land expenses, including the UTIMCO management fee, paid directly by the PUF.
 Management fees that are netted from asset valuations, and are not paid directly by the PUF are not included, as they are a reduction to the Rate of Total Return. - 3.
 The annual distribution from the PUF to the AUF during any fiscal year made by the U. T. Board may not exceed an amount equal to 7% of the average net fair market value of PUF investment assets as determined by the U. T. Board (except as necessary to pay PUF bonds debt service).